We follow the exact route of each year’s Tour de France, with the following exceptions…

-Secondly, we’re not a race, so whilst you may decide to test yourself or time a certain climb on strava, there will be other times when you’ll decide to sit up, cycle with and enjoy the banter with a slower-paced group, stop for ice cream or just enjoy the view and take it easy.
+Secondly, we’re not a race, so whilst you may decide to push yourself, at certain points, there will be other times when you’ll decide to sit up, cycle (and enjoy the banter with) a slower-paced group, stop for ice cream or just enjoy the view and take it easy.

-A more accurate way to cover the speed subject is to mention times: on an average undulating 180 or 190km, first week stage, with a start time of 8am, we usually expect the first cyclists to arrive at the hotel at 3.30 or 4pm and the last cyclists at about 7pm.
+A more accurate way to cover the speed subject is to mention times: on an average undulating 180 or 190km, first week stage, with a start time of 8am, we usually expect the first cyclists to arrive at the hotel at 3pm and the last cyclists at about 6pm.

 For the middle mountains, this might be between 5pm and 8pm and on the two or three toughest stages of each tour (200 kms in the Alps or Pyrenees) this can be 6pm – 10pm.

 We have some very fast cyclists and we have some much slower cyclists and there’s huge respect for everyone taking on this challenge.
 We list some guide speeds and times in the Loop descriptions and we expect cyclists to be able to complete full stages (if in any doubt, please get in touch).